iltommi/qdb-documentation/source/concepts/distribution.rst

 This comes at the cost that an entry may be unavailable when the ring is in unstable phase.

-Formally put, this means that wrpme may chose to sacrifice *Availability* for *Consistency* and *Partionability* during short periods of time.
+Formally put, this means that quasardb may chose to sacrifice *Availability* for *Consistency* and *Partionability* during short periods of time.

 .. _data-replication-reliability-impact: